Guide

 # Structured output for an agent or shell pipeline

-nylas email list --json | jq '.[] | {from: .from[0].email, subject, date}'For a long-lived agent process — or a human reading the inbox in a normal mail client — connect over IMAP using the agent email as the username and the app password from Step 2 as the credential.
+nylas email list --json | jq '.[] | {from: .from[0].email, subject, date}'For a long-lived agent process — or a human reading the inbox in a standard mail client — connect over IMAP using the agent email as the username and the app password created in the previous step as the credential.

 Step 5 — Confirm with nylas agent status